JE-Richards/odin-rock-paper-scissors/problem-solving.md

 ## Applying the Approach to the Project

 ### Project Problem
 > Create the game Rock Paper Scissors.
 The game will be played entirely in the console.
+The winner is decided via best of five rounds.

 ### Understanding the Problem
 Based on the information provided, and the context of the course the project resides in, I'd reformulate the problem as:

 Using JavaScript, build a game of Rock Paper Scissors that can be played using a browser console.
 The game will be played against the computer/code.
+The game will last for 5 rounds and the winner will be the player who has won the most rounds.

 ### Planning
 - Does the game need a user interface?